Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Results and Discussion

 \subsection{Multilayer coating}

 We now consider a multilayer coating consisting of amorphous silicon and amorphous silica on top of a fused silica substrate.
 The substrate thickness is set to be $100$ $\mu$m and the layer thicknesses are selected to follow the quarter-wavelength rule, $\lambda/4n$, where $\lambda$ is the wavelength of the operating laser and $n$ is the refractive index~\cite{Sheppard1995ApproximateMedium}.
 We first investigated the effect of the number of layers.
-As can be seen in Figure~\ref{multi_nooflayers}, while the peak frequency remains almost unaffected, the thermoelastic loss increases in proportion to the number of layers with constant layer thickness, or in other words, the amount of material.
+As can be seen in Fig.~\ref{multi_nooflayers}, while the peak position does not change noticeably, the thermoelastic loss increases in proportion to the number of layers with a constant thickness, i.e., $\phi$ increases proportional to the amount of material.

-The thermoelastic loss models from Fejer et al.~\cite{Fejer2004ThermoelasticDetectors} and Somiya and Yamamoto~\cite{Somiya2009CoatingMirror} consider the EMA to approximate the two materials used in the multilayer coating as one homogeneous film with their averaged physical properties.
+The effective medium approach EMA considers the two materials used in the multilayer coating as one homogeneous film with averaged physical properties.
 In contrast, our method treats each layer as an individual component and computes the loss generated from heat transport across all interfaces.
-In Figure~\ref{multi_comparison_layerthickness} we compare the results obtained by the model presented in this work and the EMA.
-The total film thickness was kept constant while the layer thicknesses were varied.
-It can be seen that, the three peaks of the loss curves are approximately at the same level, which is as expected since $\phi$ is proportional to the total volume of the system.
-However, our model predicts that the number of interfaces plays a role and affects the peak position in frequency; as the layer thickness decreases, or equivalently, the number of interfaces increases, the peak position is shifted towards higher frequencies, which effectively lowers $\phi$ in the frequency range of interest for GW detectors (100 Hz to 10 kHz), such as LIGO, Virgo and KAGRA.
-These results suggest that by reducing the layers thickness without changing the overall thickness of the coating, increasing the number of interfaces, the thermoelastic loss at a certain frequency can be reduced.
+In Fig.~\ref{multi_comparison_layerthickness} we compare the results obtained by our model and the EMA.
+The total film thickness is kept constant while the thickness of the layers varies.
+It can be seen that, the $\phi$ peaks are approximately at the same loss intensity, which is expected since $\phi$ is proportional to the total volume of the system.
+However, our model predicts that the number of interfaces plays a role and affects the loss peak position.
+This result is a consequence of the layers' thickness effect on the system's thermal field that modifies the coating temperature profile as depicted in Fig.~\ref{multilayer_model}.
+This effect is implicit in the frequency dependence of the thermal field (see Section~\ref{formulationthermalfield}) and can be observed comparing Figs.~\ref{multi_nooflayers} and \ref{multi_comparison_layerthickness}; the shift in frequency of the thermoelastic loss peak is a consequence only of the layers' thickness, not their number.